giftpasay/giftpasay.github.io/_posts/2025-05-11-the-conclusion-of-the-whole-matter.md

 ## 4. Being Holy Matters More Than Being Happy

-> _"The big problem in churches today,"_ Pastor Sael said, _"is that we chase happiness instead of holiness."_
+> _"The big problem in churches today is that we chase happiness instead of holiness."_

 This is such a challenging truth.
 How often do people make choices just to feel good right now?